wesselb/stheno/README.md

 import matplotlib.pyplot as plt import numpy as np

-from stheno import GP, EQ, Delta
+from stheno import GP, EQ, Delta, model

 # Define points to predict at.
 x = np.linspace(0, 10, 100)